SQream/sqream_docs/guides/operations/sqream_studio_5.4.2.rst

    * - Run Optimizer
      - Starts the optimization process.

 Clicking **Run Optimizer** adds a tab to the Statement panel showing the optimized results of the selected object.
-The figure below shows the **calcs Optimized** tab for the optimized **calcs** table.

 For more information, see `Optimization and Best Practices <https://docs.sqream.com/en/latest/guides/operations/optimization_best_practices.html>`_.